The great Greek lyric poet

 Sikelianos died on 19 June 1951 in Athens.

-He was 5 times nominated for a Nobel Prize in Literature :
+The five times that he was nominated for a Nobel Prize in Literature were:

 1. In 1946, proposed by Swedish Academy member Anders Österling